Workshop drawers and tool drawers

 Why do you need one (or more) tool cabinets?

-Workshops are chaotic, dusty and noise places; keeping order and cleanliness, as much as possible, is essential to allow your team of technicians to efficiently work.
+Workshops are chaotic, dusty and noise places.
+Keeping order and cleanliness, as much as possible, is essential to allow your team to efficiently work.
 Tool cabinets are one of your best allies in terms of order, cleanliness, safety and productivity.

 - Items that remain scattered on workbenches or on the floor can be stepped on and easily dirtied, covered with dust, grease and oil; alternatively, placing everything in tool drawers reduces cleaning and maintenance time for each tool.
 If fluids or acids accidentally leak on the floor, tools are safe in cabinets.